Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 ^^^^^^^^^^^^^^^^^^^

 .. note::
-	The chibi configuration changed starting from Brick Viewer version 1.0.6, before this version it was not necessary to specify if the extension should be used as master or slave (it was infered by other means).
+	The Chibi configuration changed starting from Brick Viewer version 1.0.6, before this version it was not necessary to specify if the extension should be used as master or slave (it was infered by other means).